 See all the parts at once

-The conductor's score is the one I like to read from, and sometimes I will pass out copies of this page for my students to play from as well.
+A conductor's score is what I like to read from, and sometimes I will pass out copies of this page for my students to play from as well.
 It's good practice for them to have to keep track of their part in the full score, and it helps them anticipate entrances.

 In a digital keyboard class, it's fun to set the sounds for each keyboard to a different kind of instrument.
 Part 3 can round out the sound of the ensemble with a deep, edgy kind of instrument sound such as bassoon.
 An all-organ selection can be powerful, too.
 Golden Wedding can sound brisk and energetic, or slow and dirge-like! ("That sounded like Golden Funeral," I sometimes tell my music students.)
 Experiment!